 - Uninsured motorist property damage coverage (UMPD) pays for repairs to your vehicle from an accident with an uninsured driver.

-- Underinsured motorist bodily injury coverage (UIMBI) pays for medical expenses that exceed the at-fault drivers' bodily injury liability coverage limits on their policy.
+- Underinsured motorist bodily injury coverage (UIMBI) pays for medical expenses that exceed the at-fault drivers liability coverage limits on their policy.

-- Underinsured motorist property damage coverage (UIMPD) pays for repairs to your vehicle that exceed the at-fault drivers' property damage liability coverage limits of their policy.
+- Underinsured motorist property damage coverage (UIMPD) pays for repairs to your vehicle that exceed the at-fault drivers’ liability coverage limits on their policy.

 6. Medical Payments Coverage (MedPay)

-Medical Payments Coverage, or MedPay, pays for medical expenses for you and your passengers after an accident, no matter who is at fault.
-This coverage includes:
+Medical Payments Coverage, or MedPay, pays for medical expenses for you and your passengers after an accident.
+It pays out no matter who is at fault.

-- Medical expenses – Pays for Hospital stays, doctor visits, treatments, medications, and other related costs.
+- Medical expenses - Pays for Hospital stays, doctor visits, medical treatments, medications, and other medical costs.

-- Ambulance fees – Pays for emergency transportation to the hospital.
+- Ambulance fees - Pays for the ambulance to the hospital.
+This is usually very expensive.
+Ambulance rides can cost anywhere from $500- $3,500.

 - Passenger coverage - Covers any passengers in your vehicle injured in the accident.